 (COUPLE’S NAME) You have our best wishes, our hopes, our high expectations, and our love.

-I (CELEBRANT/OFFICIANT) now pronounce you ‘partners in love’ or ‘married.
+I (CELEBRANT/OFFICIANT) now pronounce you ‘partners in love’ or ‘partners for life.

 Or